 It’s D-Day.
 Here is the "Human Logic" timeline of what happens:

+10:00 AM: Entry.
 Only the Buyer, Seller, and Witnesses are allowed inside.
 No brokers.
-The police guard at the door is strict.

 Biometrics: Thumbprints and photos are taken via webcam.